TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/AfterPageTreeItemsPreparedEvent.rst

 provides the current PSR-7 request object as well as the page tree items.
 All items contain the corresponding page record in the special :php:`_page` key.

+..  versionadded:: 13.1
+    Tree node labels can be defined.

 Example
 =======